 Hermann Park — Houston, TX

-Good to know: playground, splash pad, carousel, train ride, pedal boats, gardens, nature center, picnic areas, restrooms.
+Good to know: playground, splash pad, carousel, train ride, pedal boats, gardens.

 Parent tip: The Hermann Park Conservancy app has a map that'll save you from the "where is the train again" walk.
 Arrive before 10 AM on summer weekends if you want a shaded picnic table.